-A few hiking styles are knit with Coolmax® fibers instead of Merino.
+A few hiking styles are knit completely with synthetic materials, namely with Coolmax® fibers instead of Merino.
 Coolmax synthetic fibers are vegan and packed full of tech that imitates the properties of Merino.
 While they are good fibers, we mostly knit them for folks who cannot wear wool.
 That said, your Coolmax socks will do the job for you on the trail too.

 All Darn Tough hiking socks have cushioning, in one of two forms.
 Cushioning is created by knitting Terry Loops, and it offers impact protection, shock absorption, and more Merino Wool (or Coolmax) to keep your feet happy mile after mile with thermoregulation, sweat wicking properties, and extra comfort.

 Within the hike line, there are two types of cushioning, best defined as follows:

 - Cushion: Terry Loops are knit underfoot, around the toes, and behind the heel – all areas of the foot where hikers can experience friction and impact, for the perfect medium cushioning.
 Our Midweight Boot socks with Cushion also feature Terry Loops in the leg, which act as a guard against laces and cuffs on higher and more rugged boots.